 • Day 20: How to get from Port Barton to Manila

-If that doesn’t convince you, you could also remove 1 day in Port Barton and add 1 more in Siargao.
-Same with Malapascua (though we’re less keen on that).
-There are lots of possibilities—it all depends on how you want to adjust it.
+If that doesn’t quite work for you, you could also remove one day from Port Barton and add one more in Siargao.
+You could also do the same with Malapascua (though we’re less keen on that option).
+There are lots of possible combinations—it all depends on how you want to adjust it.

-You can do 4-day/3-night expeditions (our top recommendation) and book it HERE.
-Using our link and the code FACEBOOK10 gets you 10% off.
-If you prefer the 3-day/2-night trip, we recommend THIS COMPANY.
-With the code TRAVELPHILIPPINES you get 1,000 pesos off per person.
+You can book a 4-day, 3-night expedition (our top recommendation) HERE.
+Using our link and the code FACEBOOK10 gives you 10% off.
+If you prefer a 3-day, 2-night trip, we recommend THIS COMPANY.
+With the code TRAVELPHILIPPINES you get a 1,000-peso discount per person.

 Coron-El Nido Expedition, 20-Day Route, Philippines